Operational guidelines for the Danish Helpline

 Operational Guidelines: Ethics and values in the work of counseling

-The aim is to support and motivate the child or teenager to move on with his or her life by listening and offering personalized advice.
+The aim is to support and motivate the child or teenager to move on with his or her life by listening and offering personalised advice.
 The work is based on the following ethics and values:

-2. We believe that equal and trustworthy relationships are essential to creating change in one’s own life.
+- We believe that equal and trustworthy relationships are essential to creating change in one’s own life.
 That is why we work to give all children and young people the opportunity to express their own thoughts and feelings in a safe and trusting framework.
-A framework in which competent counselors curiously reflect on issues, resources and opportunities for action in collaboration with the children and young people seeking advice.
+A framework in which competent counsellors curiously reflect on issues, resources and opportunities for action in collaboration with the children and young people seeking advice.

-Operational Guidelines: The counseling team
+Operational Guidelines: The counselling team

 Operational Guidelines: Training